 When you are diagnosed with diabetes, there is a lot to learn.
-Luckily, there are many people that can help.
+Luckily, many people can help.
 Building your healthcare team with the right members will ensure a healthy understanding of diabetes management.
-Your team members will help you learn what to eat, how to exercise, how to manage your emotions, which medicines to take and much more.
-Who should be in your healthcare team?
+Your team members will help you learn what to eat, how to exercise, manage your emotions, which medicines to take, and much more.
+The question is, who should be on your healthcare team?

 You